 A Sensory Integration Practitioner’s judgement would be considered essential to confirm/negate your hypotheses and should be sought through mentoring or supervision, in line with best practice.

-A Sensory Integration Practitioner must complete and pass SI Modules 1, 2 and 3. (£2,420 for 3 x module bundle*)
+A Sensory Integration Practitioner will have been awarded the Postgraduate Certificate in Sensory Integration by completing and passing SI Modules 1, 2 and 3.

 Click the course link below to check place availability.